dansholds/grapple-comps-min/content/posts/13998-blue-coast-jiu-jitsu-league-spring-open.md

 BCJJL prohibits competitors from competing while under the influence of any illegal drugs, or any other substance that may impair their judgment or physical abilities during the competition.

-UNIFORM:
+UNIFORM-

 For No Gi divisions, competitors must wear shorts without pockets or metal and plastic of any kind, and they must fit appropriately.
 Spats can be worn under the shorts.
-Competitors also must wear a rash guard or a shirt of elastic fabric (fits tight to body) of any color.
-Competitors cannot compete shirtless.
+Competitors wearing a rash guard or a shirt of elastic fabric must fit tight to body.

 Competitors may choose to wear soft pads on their joints.
 Pads that contain plastic, velcro, or metal of any kind will not be allowed.